ml-tooling/ml-workspace/README.md

 We strongly recommend enabling authentication via one of the following two options.
 For both options, the user will be required to authenticate for accessing any of the pre-installed tools.

-> _The authentication only works for all tools accessed through the main Workspace port (default: `8080`).
+> _The authentication only works for all tools accessed through the main workspace port (default: `8080`).
 This works for all preinstalled tools and the [Access Ports](#access-ports) feature.
 If you expose another port of the container, please make sure to secure it with authentication as well!_

 <details>
 <summary>Details (click to expand...)</summary>